 The impacts of heat waves on birds can be especially severe in places with hot, arid climates where temperatures are already high during the summer months.
 These impacts have been most well-documented in Australia, where mass mortality events have been recorded for birds and bats.

 Even in places where temperatures are not normally extreme, unseasonably warm weather may quickly create hazardous conditions for wildlife.
-This is especially true for birds using nest boxes that may be less insulated from heat than are natural burrows or tree cavities.
-On the Farallon Islands, just west of San Francisco, California, increasingly warm and sunny days during the spring have necessitated the development of better-insulated nest boxes for Cassin’s Auklets.
+This is especially true for nesting birds that may have few options for escaping the heat.
+This can be especially challenging for birds using nest boxes that may be less insulated from heat than are natural burrows or tree cavities.

 Over time, repeated exposure to increasingly frequent and severe heat waves can impact the entire bird communities.
 For example, increasing temperatures over the last century are believed to be responsible for the collapse of the Mojave Desert bird community.